stormalf/chibicc/README.md

 ## release notes

 1.0.22    Fixing ISS-149 some extended assembly not taken in account during libwebp compilation.
 Fixing ISS-156 fpie/pie/-fPIE not recognized by chibicc.
 Adding other parameters in ingored list.
+Fixing ISS-157 about union empty initializer like union string_value lval = {}, rval = {};

 ## old release notes